 Select Show to open Online Testing Tool Settings.
 These settings provide students with tools to assist in answering questions during the assessment.

-- By default, itembank assessments will Use Item Settings.
+- By default, Itembank items are set to Use Item Settings.

 - Enable will turn on the tool and make it available to use for all items.

 - Disable will turn off the tool and it will not be made available, even if the tool is part of the item setting.